dynamiquel/Blink/README.md

 1. OpenCV 4.5.5 with various additional modules (pre-installed with the forked OpenCV plugin)
 2. Nvidia CUDA Runtime (pre-installed with Nvidia drivers)
 3. GStreamer (currently an external dependency using the default packaged build settings)

+I have not tested whether this project falls back to CPU processing when Nvidia CUDA cannot be used.